-I spent a good part of a day wrestling with an annoying problem I found while testing the Matrox G200 AGP graphics card I recently acquired on my Pentium 4 test machine.
-And it’s a quite serious problem – it causes a BSOD or a hard lockup/freezing in 3D games under Windows 98 SE, shortly after any kind of 3D scenery appears.
+I spent a good part of a day wrestling with an annoying problem found while testing the Matrox G200 AGP graphics card on my Pentium 4 test machine.
+For reasons unknown, the Matrox G200 was exhibiting crashing to BSOD or hard lockup/freezing/hanging in 3D games under Windows 98 SE, shortly after any kind of 3D scenery appears.
 The card works without problems in Windows XP, but chances are if you’re sporting a G200 in your system, it’s for running retro games in Windows 98, and not anything that would benefit from Windows XP.

 I tried various games like Unreal Gold, GLQuake, Quake 2, Half-Life, Test Drive 5, Blood 2 – both in fullscreen and windowed mode.
 The games either locked up the system or caused a BSOD, depending on what driver I was using.
 I tried all kinds of bios settings and driver tweaks, and the only setting that made a difference is disabling bus mastering in the driver settings.
 Now the good news is it fixed the crashing and freezing in Direct3D games.
 The bad news is it made OpenGL acceleration unavailable, so you’re stuck with software rendering for Quake games.